 A few of the many potential buy and sell signals are shown below in the chart of the E-mini Russell 2000 Futures contract:

 - When the Swing Index crosses over zero, then a trader might expect short-term price movement upward.

 - When the Swing Index crosses below zero, then a trader might expect short-term price movement downward.

-The Swing Index is used in its later format, the Accumulative Swing Index (see: Accumulative Swing Index).
+The Swing Index is used in its later format, the Accumulative Swing Index.